Welcome to Analysis and Gradient Based Optimization of Laminated Composite Structures

 Welcome to Advanced Natural Language Processing for Industry: Theory and Practice

-Organiser: Assistant Professor, Chen Li, cl@mp.aau.dk
+Organiser: Associate Professor, Chen Li, cl@mp.aau.dk

 Lecturers: